Plaza San Martín, Lima: Architecture

 The construction of the buildings that surrounded the plaza occurred at a gradual pace.
 The Colón Theater and the Giacoletti Building were the first structures to be built and were erected in 1914 before the construction of the plaza.
 The other buildings were later built in three stages.
-The Hotel Bolivar was built in 1924 and was designed by Rafael Marquina.
+The Hotel Bolivar was built in 1924 and was designed by Rafael Marquina, located next to the Lamp of the Three Graces, a 19th century fixture that was moved to the square in 1915.
 The Zela and Pumacahua arcades were built during the second stage in 1926 and also were designed by Rafael Marquina.
 The Club Nacional was built in 1929 by Ricardo de Jaxa Malachowski and Enrique Bianchi.
 In the third and final stage of the project from 1935-1945 the remaining flanks of the plaza were built up with the construction of the Cine Metro, Fénix, Boza, and Sudamérica buildings which were built in the Neocolonial style (similar to the Spanish Colonial Revival architecture).

 As a result, the plaza maintains uniformity with respect to its buildings' facades.
 Its overall appearance is primarily baroque; the buildings, plaza, and central monument all cohere to uniform and specific styles.
 The architectural style to which most of the surrounding buildings belong to is that of the neohispanic or neocolonial styles within the realm of European derived architecture.

 Two buildings surrounding the plaza have caught fire in recent years: the Giacoletti Building, in 2018, and the Marcionelli building, in 2023.